-- Complain about the harassment, discrimination, retaliation, or whatever the bad actions are, to human resources or management.
+- Complain about the hostile work environment, discrimination, retaliation, or whatever the bad actions are, to human resources or management.
 If the company is unaware that something bad is happening to you, you can’t expect a Jury to award you any damages unless you can show the company knew about the bad behavior and refused to do anything about it.

 - Preserve documents that may be used to prove their case.
 Many employees print out or forward important emails to their private account.

-- Refuse to sign any documents such as severance packages, releases, or arbitration agreements.
+- Refuse to sign any documents such as severance documents, releases, or arbitration agreements.

 But PLEASE NOTE – we do not recommend that you do any of these things until after you consult with a lawyer.
 The above bullet points should not be taken as legal advice for your particular situation.
 Every potential client’s case and circumstances is different.